 It also establishes a significant potential motive: The Trump Organization stood to make $300 million in profit from a tower in Moscow, the Buzzfeed report said.
 Cozying up to Russia, for Trump, might have been more about securing a lucrative real estate deal than tipping the scales on an election that Trump didn’t think he would win.

 “There was a good chance that I wouldn’t have won, in which case I would have gotten back into the business, and why should I lose lots of opportunities?”
 Trump told reporters last November.

-Democrat after Democrat took to social media Thursday night, citing the seriousness of these allegations, demanding answers from the special counsel’s office, and threatening impeachment.
+Democrat after Democrat took to social media on Thursday night, citing the seriousness of these allegations, demanding answers from the Special Counsel’s office, and threatening impeachment.